-The City of Sunnyvale has three different sources of drinking water supply: treated surface water from the San Francisco Regional Water System (SFRWS) managed by the San Francisco Public Utilities Commission (SFPUC), treated surface water from the Santa Clara Valley Water District (Valley Water), and local groundwater.
+The City of Sunnyvale has three different sources of drinking water supply: treated surface water from the San Francisco Regional Water System managed by the San Francisco Public Utilities Commission (SFPUC), treated surface water from the Santa Clara Valley Water District (Valley Water), and local groundwater.
 There are also pockets of Sunnyvale customers who receive water from the California Water Service Company (Cal Water); questions regarding the source and delivery of water provided by Cal Water can be directed to its local office at (650) 917-0152.

-SFPUC Supply
+SFPUC supply

-The City purchases water from SFPUC to serve the northern part of the city.
-Filtered water turbidity from the SFRWS met the standard of 0.3 NTU or less, 95% of the time.
-SFRWS's major water source is in Yosemite National Park and originates from spring snowmelt that flows down the Tuolumne River to the Hetch Hetchy Reservoir.
-The well-protected Sierra water source is exempt from federal and state filtration requirements.
-To meet drinking water standards, water from Hetch Hetchy Reservoir is treated with ultraviolet light and chlorine disinfection, pH adjustment for optimum corrosion control, fluoridation for dental health protection, and chloramination for maintaining disinfectant residual and minimizing the formation of regulated disinfection byproducts.
+The City purchases water from SFPUC to serve the northern part of the City.
+Filtered water turbidity from SFPUC met the standard of 0.3 NTU or less, 95% of the time.
+SFPUC's major drinking water supply consists of surface water and groundwater that are well protected and carefully managed by the SFPUC.
+These sources are diverse in both origin and location with the surface water stored in reservoirs located in the Sierra Nevada, Alameda County, and San Mateo County, and groundwater stored in a deep aquifer in the northern part of San Mateo County.

+To meet drinking water standards for consumption, all surface water supplies from SFPUC undergo treatment before it is delivered to customers.
+Water from the Hetch Hetchy Reservoir is exempt from state and federal filtration requirements but receives the following treatment: ultraviolet light and chlorine disinfection, pH adjustment for optimum corrosion control, fluoridation for dental health protection, and chloramination for maintaining disinfectant residual and minimizing the formation of regulated disinfection byproducts.

-The Hetch Hetchy supply is supplemented with surface water from local watersheds.
-Rainfall and runoff from the 35,000-acre Alameda Watershed in Alameda and Santa Clara counties are first collected in Calaveras and San Antonio Reservoirs for storage followed by delivery to the Sunol Valley Water Treatment Plant.
-Water delivered to the treatment plant is subject to filtration, disinfection, fluoridation, optimum corrosion control, and taste and odor removal to ensure that federal and state drinking water standards are met.
-In 2019, average fluoride levels in the treated water were maintained at levels up to 0.7 mg/L as required by the State Water Resources Control Board (State Water Board).
+Water from local Bay Area reservoirs in Alameda and San Mateo Counties is delivered to Sunol Valley Water Treatment Plant (SVWTP) and Harry Tracy Water Treatment Plant (HTWTP), respectively, and is subject to filtration, disinfection, fluoridation, optimum corrosion control, and taste and odor removal.

+In 2020, average fluoride levels in the treated water were maintained at levels up to 0.7 mg/L as required by the State Water Resources Control Board (State Water Board).
 Since May 2015, water has been fluoridated at the new optimum level of 0.7 mg/L.

 The SFPUC actively protects the water resources entrusted to its care.
-Its annual update of the Hetch Hetchy Watershed Sanitary Survey evaluates the sanitary conditions, water quality, potential contamination sources and the results of watershed protection and management activities with partner agencies (such as the National Park Service and US Forest Service).
+Its annual update of the Hetch Hetchy Watershed Sanitary Survey evaluates the sanitary conditions, water quality, potential contamination sources, and the results of watershed protection and management activities with partner agencies (such as the National Park Service and US Forest Service).

-The SFPUC also conducts sanitary surveys every five years to detect and track sanitary concerns for local Bay Area watersheds.
-The latest 5-year surveys were completed in 2016 for the period of 2011-2015.
-These surveys identified wildlife, stock and human activities as potential contamination sources.
+The SFPUC also conducts sanitary surveys every five years to detect and track sanitary concerns for non-Hetch Hetchy watersheds.
+The latest 5-year surveys were completed in 2021 for the period of 2016-2020.
+These surveys identified wildlife, livestock , and human activities as potential contamination sources.
 To review the Sanitary Surveys at the District office, contact DDW at (510) 620-3474.

-More information on SFPUC and the SFRWS > Visit sfwater.org
+More information on SFPUC and the SFRWS Visit sfwater.org

-Valley Water Supply
+Valley Water supply

-The City purchases treated surface water from Valley Water and delivers it to the southern portion of the city.
-Valley Water's surface water is mainly imported from the South Bay Aqueduct, Dyer Reservoir, Lake Del Valle, and San Luis Reservoir, which all draw water from the Sacramento - San Joaquin Delta watershed.
+The City purchases treated surface water from Valley Water and delivers it to the southern portion of the City.
+Valley Water's surface water is mainly imported from the South Bay Aqueduct, Dyer Reservoir, Lake Del Valle, and San Luis Reservoir, which all draw water from the Sacramento -San Joaquin Delta watershed.
 Valley Water's local water sources include Anderson and Calero Reservoirs.
+Water from imported and local sources is pumped to and treated at three water treatment plants located in Santa Clara County.